AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 In the samples of the previous sections, values have been \e boxed and the boxes then have been streamed into \c std::cout.
-The overloaded streaming <c>operator <<</c>, that accepts type \b Box, was provided with the inclusion of header \alibheader{compatibility/std_strings_iostream.hpp}.<br>
+The overloaded streaming <c>operator <<</c>, that accepts type \b Box, was provided with the inclusion of header \implude{Strings.StdIOStream}.<br>
-This operator obviously is able to unbox values and print their contents to the stream.
+This operator is able to unbox values and print their contents to the stream.

 \note
   The full truth is that the operator code itself, does not unbox.
 Magically, the operator